ChrisDobby/react-webxr/README.md

 ## Getting Started

 Once you have cloned the repository run `yarn` to install the package dependencies.
-Then run `yarn develop` to build the package, link it to the demos application and run the demos application on `http://localhost:3000` - hot reloading is enabled so any changes made to the package will be immediately reflected in the application.
+Then run `yarn storybook` to run the storybook application on http://localhost:3000